arri-cc/code-challenge/readme.md

 The below steps will deploy the default app, perform a rolling update with the alternative text, and then destroy the resources.

 1. Open the build directory in your shell `cd build`
-2. Run the default deployment option with the following command:`./deployWithDefaults.sh "<version>"` .
+2. Run the default deployment option with the following command:`./deployWithDefaults.sh "<version>" "<cdn_host>"` .
-3. When ready to test updates can deploy the alternate health message: `./deployWithOverrides.sh "<version>"`
+3. When ready to test updates can deploy the alternate health message: `./deployWithOverrides.sh "<version>" "<cdn_host>`
 4. At the end of the test, run the following command to cleanup the resources `./destroy.sh`

 ### How to deploy manually